How to measure Innovation? Innovation Metrics for Companies

 Degree of innovation = degree of novelty of the purpose-means combination

 With this formula, developed by the renowned German economist Jürgen Hauschildt, you can now specify how new your development is.
-According to Hauschildt, the novelty of an innovation must first be perceptible.
-The end and the means must be combined in an unprecedented way.
-The purpose could stand for the drive of a car, the means for the fuel used.
+According to Hauschildt, the novelty of innovation must first be perceptible.
+The end and the means must be combined in an unprecedented way, The purpose could stand for the drive of a car, the means for the fuel used.
 If both are noticeably different from the known, then it is a breakthrough innovation.
 If the difference from the existing is only noticeable to the innovator himself, then it is at best an incremental innovation.
 Or it is only a product improvement – think of the facelift of a car model.

 This is not a key figure in the narrower sense, but a precise analysis of your product range.
 How old are your products?
 How much does each one contribute to the overall result?
 This analysis can already show exactly which and how many products you need to redevelop in order to defend or expand your market position.